thisisfever/cookies/README.md

 ## Examples

-See below for a full example.
+See below for a full example:

 ```html
 <!-- Google Analytics Example - Remove unless needed -->